Don't Break the Heart That Loves You

 "Don't Break the Heart That Loves You" is an American song written by Benny Davis and Murray Mencher (using the pseudonym Ted Murry).
 The song was a success for two artists in two different genres: Connie Francis in the pop field in 1962 and Margo Smith as a country version in 1978.

 Connie Francis version

+Background

 Benny Davis and Murray Mencher (1898-1991) became associated with Connie Francis by suggestion of Francis' father, George Franconero.
 The idea was to combine the skills of Tin Pan Alley veterans Davis and Mencher with the current sound of the day.
 Francis signed Mencher and Davis as regular composers to her own music publishing company, Francon Music Incorporated.
 Over the following years, Davis and Mencher wrote further hits for Francis, such as the country ballad The Biggest Sin of All and the theme song for Francis' third movie, Follow The Boys, which she also recorded in French, Italian, Spanish, Japanese, and German.
 Neither of the songs left a big impact on Billboards Pop Charts, but became notable successes on the Adult Contemporary chart.